sfegan/dft_simd/README.md

 ``Intel(R) Iris(TM) Graphics 6100`` GPU, which supports 48 compute units results
 in the following execution time:

-- Enqueuing of 16.8M DFTs calls to 60-sample codelet kernel with fixed stride : __835 ms__ (of which 130 ms is run-time compilation of the GPU code and would likely be amortised in bulk use of the program).
+- Enqueuing of 16.8M calls to 60-sample DFT codelet kernel with fixed stride : __835 ms__ (of which 130 ms is run-time compilation of the GPU code and would likely be amortised in bulk use of the program).